Sporting Goods Industry in Hong Kong

 The International Sportsmen Exposition (ISE) in the US and ISPO MUNICH in Germany are the leading trade fairs for sporting goods.
 As well as staging trade fairs like Hong Kong Sports and Leisure Expo, the HKTDC also organises study or match-making missions for Hong Kong manufacturers, many of which are OEM firms, to visit specific markets in order to help building new business connections.

 Retail consolidation is one of the biggest issues facing the sporting goods industry.
 Retailers are transforming into super-sized stores with a “shoppertainment” format.
-Manufacturers are dealing with fewer but more powerful retailers such as Walmart, or large specialty chains, such as Sport Chek and Foot Locker.
+Manufacturers are dealing with fewer but more powerful retailers such as Walmart, or large speciality chains, such as Sport Chek and Foot Locker.
 These sporting goods retailers, in turn, put increasing pressure on manufacturers to offer better deals.
 They also shift the inventory risk on to the manufacturers.

 Following the implementation of the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III) in January 2006, all products of Hong Kong origin can be imported into the mainland at a zero tariff.
 According to the stipulated procedures, products that have no existing CEPA rules of origin will enjoy tariff-free treatment upon applications by local manufacturers if comply with the CEPA rules of origins.
-For more information regarding country of origin, please refer to the Trade and Industry Department’s CEPA web page:
+For more information regarding country of origin, please refer to the Trade and Industry Department’s CEPA web page by clicking here.

 Trade Measures Affecting Exports of Sporting Goods

 In May 2012, the European Chemicals Agency (ECHA) published an updated version of the EU’s Guidance on Registration in the framework of the REACH Regulation.
-Hong Kong manufacturers may recall that the initial Guidance on registration was published in 2007, and it has been subsequently corrected or amended on several occasions.
+Hong Kong manufacturers may recall that the initial Guidance on registration was published in 2007, and it has been subsequently amended on several occasions.
 The restructuring involves the division of the document into two separate parts:

 - Part I focuses on the explanation and clarification of the registration requirements,